Creating wildlife corridors at Beaumont School

 Transforming outdoor space

-Much of the school site at Beaumont is surrounded by trees, and even contains a patch of ancient woodland and a pond.
-However, the wild areas were neglected and interrupted by swathes of concrete playground, car parks and strips of monoculture grass.
+Much of the school site at Beaumont is surrounded by trees, a patch of ancient woodland and a pond.
+The wild areas are interspersed with the concrete playgrounds, car parks and strips of monoculture grass.

-The Sustainability Club (which anyone at the school is able to join) decided to make a difference, using the Nature Park programme to map out the habitats on their site and identify areas for improvement.
-They formed an Eco Council with a representative from each class to help decide on the changes that would be made.
+The Sustainability Club, (which is open for any student to get involved with), decided to make a positive impact on the school site by using the Nature Park programme.
+The programme helped them to map out the natural habitats on site and identify areas which would benefit from improvement.
+They formed an Eco Council with a representative from each class to help decide on the most impactful changes to the existing natural areas.

 Due to high costs of maintaining trees, the school focused on planting hedgerows.
 However, they still face seasonal battles with weeds and drought so have to keep a close eye on the hedgerows.